How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 How to be a social media manager for a small business?
 The answer is with a lot of work.

-I said that only taking two steps to learn how to be a social media manager for a small business is true, but every step has little tasks that you have to complete.
+I said, in this post: how to be a social media manager for a small business, that only taking two steps to learn how to be a social media manager for a small business is true, but every step has little tasks that you have to complete.

 Now, my recommendation to you is to start on one social media channel, and after six months, evaluate if you can handle another social media channel and if it would be valuable.